GabeScott/standard-works-vault/General Conference/1979 October - Happiness Now and Forever.md

 If every day seems devoid of real satisfaction and meaning, if the things you want most in life seem unobtainable, or if in despair you have turned to the wrong things in an attempt to find happiness and companionship, we have for you a message of hope and assurance.
 Since it is based on religious principles that you at present may not fully understand, please do not reject it, for with all the conviction of my soul I know that it will bring you what you most desire.

-The Lord inspired a prophet to declare, “Men are, that they might have joy” (2 Ne.
-2:25), that is, happiness now and forever.
+The Lord inspired a prophet to declare, “Men are, that they might have joy” ([[2 Nephi 2.25|2 Ne.
+2:25]]), that is, happiness now and forever.
 But you say, “How can you find happiness?
 So many give advice, but often it is confusing and expressed in terms and concepts I don’t understand.”

 God knew that his children would face this challenge, so he provided an unfailing way to recognize his true plan for happiness.